weiqxu/weiqxu/README.md

 - 👋 Hi, I’m @weiqxu

-- 👀 I’m interested in Database
+- 👀 I’m interested in Database, AI

 - 📫 How to reach me
 - xuweiqingchn at gmail dot com